Clayton Murphy

 Clayton Murphy (born February 26, 1995) is an American middle-distance runner.
 He won the bronze medal in the 800-meter run at the 2016 Olympic Games.
 He was the gold medalist in the 800-meter run at the 2015 Pan American Games.
 He ran collegiately for the University of Akron, before signing with Nike in June 2016 and joining the Nike Oregon Project.
+He retired from competition in May 2025.